skiffin-git/Space-Invaders-Game/README.txt

 2) Download project generator from my drive: https://drive.google.com/file/d/1rXljIMNWSPay4YjwDIE_894n2kS3KtF5/view?usp=sharing
-3) Generate new project with project generator and choose ofxGUI addon and open through VS IDE
+3) Generate new project with project generator and choose ofxGUI addon and open through Visual Studio
 4) Run template project to verify it runs
 5) Replace all file in src and bin/data folders
 6) In VS, rightclick on src folder and choose add existing files